janshul95/data-structures-algo-with-python/README.md

 ## Nodes
 - At the heart of lists and several other data structures is the concept of a node
 - We can think of a node as a container, which consists of data and links to other nodes

 Note: A link is a pointer

+A simple node implementation

+        class Node:
+            def __init__ (self,data=None):
+                self.data = data
+                self.next = None

+One thing you may also want to do is to implement _str_ method so that if required, you can easily print the node

+            def _str_ (self):
+                return str(self.data)

 1. [Linked list](./Linked%20list/)
 2. [Stacks](./Stacks/)